 The theory test is taken first, and whenever it is passed the practical test follows.

-Applicants for driving licenses may register for theory or practical tests online or call information centre +370 700 55151.
-Both the theory and practice tests can be passed in any 'Regitra' examination centre, irrespective of the declared place of residence.
+Applicants for driving licenses may register for theory or practical tests online or by phone +370 700 55151.
+Both the theory and practice tests can be passed in any "Regitra" subdivision, irrespective of the declared place of residence.

 The theory test

 The theory test can be taken in Lithuanian, English or Russian languages.
 The test is taken using a computer program.